lwjglgamedev/vulkanbook/bookcontents/chapter-00/chapter-00.md

 > (push and pop) thattmay cause issues.
 > Remember that these are JVM arguments, not program arguments.
 If you set them in a IDE you may need to set this in the correct place.

+## Renderdoc on Linux

+If you are on Linux with Wayland, in order for renderdoc to work you may need to set up the `XDG_SESSION_TYPE` envirnment variable to `x11`.

 [Next chapter](../chapter-01/chapter-01.md)